 Ultralight hikers and backpackers rejoice, this pole is the answer to your prayers.
 Some womens' specific poles come close to being as light as these poles, but since they come in small sizes, both men and women will find correct size options in these poles.

 If you are dubious about the lightweight revolution, but are interested in the energy savings (and the resulting increase in enjoyment) that lightweight gear might provide, we highly recommend these poles.
 If you ever plan on carrying your poles on your pack instead of in your hands, you will immediately appreciate their light weight.

 The Distance Carbon Z, like most of the tent style poles, dominates the packability metric.

 However, with most of the tent style poles, there isn't a massive difference in the overall packed length of the tent style poles that we tested.

-Although generally speaking, when cutting weight, you usually sacrifice durability; but the Distance Carbon Z was surprisingly durable in our tests.
-What's more, the 2018 model features reinforced joints, which Black Diamond claims are 30% stronger.
+Generally speaking, when cutting weight, you usually sacrifice durability.
+However, the Distance Carbon Z was surprisingly durable in our tests.
+BD keeps improving the strength of the pole's joints, which we found to be adequate for most uses.

-Tangential Note: Dream Backpacking Gear List
+Dream Backpacking Gear List

 The Distance Carbon Z Poles are one of many items featured in our Dream Backpacking Gear List.
 Check it out to see other top-tier "dream" backpacking items.